Skip to Content

 • Use a biscuit cutter or glass to draw twenty-four 2" circles on a 1/2 sheet of parchment paper.
 Line 2 baking sheets with parchment paper and put the paper with the circles underneath the parchment on one of the pans.
 This will be your piping guide.

-• Place the egg whites and cream of tartar in a mixing bowl.
+• Place 3 each egg whites and ⅛ teaspoon cream of tartar in a mixing bowl.
 Whip the whites to soft peak.
-With the mixer running add the 1.5 oz of confectioner's sugar and whip to full peak then whisk in the vanilla.
+With the mixer running add 1 ½ oz confectioner sugar and whip to full peak then whisk in 1 teaspoon vanilla extract.

 • With a spatula, gently fold the almond/cocoa mixture into the whites in two batches.
 Continue folding until it becomes soft and shiny, but not thin and runny.
 When you lift the spatula, the batter should leave a trail on the surface that slowly fades.